andrewsleigh/soft-fabrication/assembly-circular-key/readme.md

-# Felt — Assembly — Circular Key
+# Assembly — Circular Key

 This key is designed to provide a rigid circular frame around which fabric can be wrapped, and to lock it in place with tabs that protrude through slots cut in the fabric.